nishchay-connect/AI-research-lab/README.md

 # AI-research-lab
-It is a multi agent ai research lab
+It is a modular multi model ai research simulator...